 Alternative mortgages were marketed as affordability products to lower income and less sophisticated borrowers during the housing boom.
 This raises concerns that some home buyers applied for more debt than they could qualify for using traditional underwriting standards.
 Lenders may have qualified them for the greater debt through these alternative products.
-Underwriting standards could become more lax even using traditional qualifying ratios if the process was based on the early years of an alternative mortgage product's payments.
+In some cases, underwriting standards became more lax even using traditional qualifying ratios because the process was based on the early years of an alternative mortgage product's payments.
+As a result, underwriters are now qualifying people based on the maximum payment, called the fully indexed rate.